HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-user-attributes.md

 ### Procedure

-1. Copy the template themes/base/login/register.ftl to the login type of your custom theme.
+1. Copy the template `themes/base/login/register.ftl` to the log in type of your custom theme.

 2. Open the copy in an editor.

     For example, to add a mobile number to the registration page, add the following snippet to the form:
-        ```markdown
+        ```html

         <div class="form-group">
         <div class="${properties.kcLabelWrapperClass!}">